-Due relating to the ongoing concerns to the progress of audit recommendations by the SRS, the JAC received quarterly update reports from the SRS on progress with the audit recommendations.
+Due ongoing concerns relating to the progress of recommendations by the SRS, the JAC received quarterly update reports from the SRS on progress with the audit recommendations.
 JAC independent member Janet Wademan, our lead on IT, has met with finance officers separately to more deeply scrutinize and seek assurance on the SRS and its activities with respect to Gwent Police.
 The complexity of running an organization such as the SRS should be recognized as it serves the needs of five heterogeneous organizations.
-The consortium approach has extraordinary worked well during this last vear providing new essential services on a regional basis whilst waiting for national systems to come into operation.
+The consortium approach has during last worked extraordinary well this year providing essential services on а regional basis whilst waiting for national systems to come into operation.

 The JAC reviewed TIAA's proposed annual Audit Plan for 2021/22 and was satisfied it was appropriate for, and aligned to, Gwent's risk profile.
 As TIAA were also the internal auditors for the three other Welsh forces, we welcome the continued development of a collaborative audit plan for the coming year and the sharing of lessons learned across Wales.
-However, we felt that adjustment needed to be made in the approach of the JACs involved in the collaboration regarding their joint oversight of the collaborative audits and are seeking a joint virtual meeting during 2021/22.
+However, we felt that adjustment needed to be made in the approach of the JACs involvement in the collaboration regarding their joint oversight of the collaborative audits and are seeking a joint virtual meeting during 2021/22.